typescript-eslint/typescript-eslint/docs/linting/troubleshooting/FORMATTING.md

 > Stylistic rules are those related to spacing, conventions, and generally anything that does not highlight an error or a better way to do something.

 We support the ESLint team's decision and backing logic to move away from stylistic rules.
-With the exception of bug fixes, no new formatting-related pull requests will be accepted into typescript-eslint.
+With the exception of bug fixes, no new formatting-related pull requests will be accepted into TypeScript-ESLint.